alt-magick/magicSquares/README.md

 Also, the program will generate a .txt file with the magic square.

-Complete documentation can be found in the pdf!
+Complete documentation can be found in the pdf.